 The students of BLJ are committed to bridging the gap between law school and practice, cultivating and sharing knowledge of developments in legal and business news, and promoting a new generation of ethical and professional business leaders.

 Environs is a biannual environmental law and policy journal which supports an open forum for the discussion of current environmental issues.
 Articles explore environmental issues, particularly those pertaining to the state of California.
-The Editor in Chief of Environs receives one credit for each semester of service.
 The editor-in-chief of Environs receives two units credit for each semester of service.
 Managing editors receive 1 unit of credit.
 Grading is on a satisfactory/unsatisfactory basis.

 Journal of International Law & Policy